Powerful Software To Handle Every Plant.

 This is a technical term for finding names that sound alike.
 It is based on a phonetic formula that builds the same code for names that “sound” alike.

 It can get pretty complicated but the technique has been around for decades.
 If you want a deep dive click here.

 It is easier to understand with an example.
-In the chart to the right, the words in green have the same Soundex value.
+In the adjacent chart, the words in green have the same Soundex value.
 So if you searched for anyone of them with Soundex turned on you would find all of them.

 Similarly the words in blue all have the same Soundex value so you would find all of them if you searched for any of them.

 This is like handling nicknames.
 Bill, William, Will, Willy, Willie or Tony, Anthony, Antony, Toni.

 Imagine having to think of all the variations of nicknames before you were confident you searched them all.